• Home |

 Reloading

-For decades, handloaders have been creating their own custom ammo for both rifle cartridges.
-There has been extensive load development done on both rounds with plenty of powders and bullets to choose from.
+Handloaders have created their own custom ammo for both of these rifle cartridges for decades.
+There has been extensive load development for both rounds, and there are now plenty of powders and bullets to choose from.

-However, if you handload for 30-30, it does allow you to stockpile the more common 0.308” diameter bullets.
-These are extremely popular with North American hunters in chamberings like 308 Winchester, 300 Win Mag, and 30-06 Springfield.
-Having commonality between the cartridges you handload for makes it easier to source components as you can buy in bulk.
+Handloading 30-30 allows you to stockpile more common 0.308” diameter bullets.
+These are extremely popular among North American hunters who characteristically favor cartridges like 308 Winchester, 300 Win Mag, and 30-06 Springfield.
+Having a commonality between the cartridges you handload for makes it easier to source components, as you can buy in bulk.

-The 0.458” diameter bullet is somewhat less common, but there are still plenty of options available so you can tailor your perfect 45-70 handload to match your rifle.
+The 0.458” diameter bullet is somewhat less common, although there are still plenty of options available to help you tailor the perfect 45-70 handload for your rifle.

 Ballistics: 30-30 vs 45-70

-Our team here at Ammo.com has spent countless hours scouring the Internet to bring you extremely comprehensive ballistics tables for both calibers.
-Below are tables that compare bullet weight to muzzle velocity, kinetic energy, and trajectory for both 30-30 vs 45-70.
+The Ammo.com team has scoured the internet to bring you extremely comprehensive ballistics tables for both cartridges.
+Below are tables that compare bullet weight to muzzle velocity, kinetic energy, and trajectory for both 30-30 and 45-70.

 .30-30 Ballistics Chart